melissahie/stand-with-ukraine/README.md

 # Stand with Ukraine Social Media assets

+How to:
-1. Select which social media
+1. Select which social media asset you need
-2. Hit Download
+2. Hit Download link right below the asset, or click on the image
 3. Save the asset into your phone / computer
 4. Use them!